x-77-x/SphereServer-0.51x/README.md

 [ISSUE 20]
--books?  the books in SPHEREBook.scp never worked, the pages are empty in game
+-books?  the books in SPHEREBook.scp never worked, the pages are empty when you add them in game

 [ISSUE 21]